RTEMS/rtems-docs/rsb/configuration.rst

   1. Setup the PATH environment variable.
 This is not always needed.

   2. Clean any installed files.
-This make sure the install is just what the package installs and not any left over files from a broken build or install.
+This makes sure the install is just what the package installs and not any left over files from a broken build or install.